Yue-Zhengyuan/Zhengyuan_Lectures_on_Physics/Classical_Mechanics/Rotation/1-Angular_Velocity.md

     $$

 To really understand how people "invented" the angular velocity vector and cross product, you must use the correct mathematical language to describe rotations.
-You know that rotations are *linear transformations*, so we should speak in terms of matrices and vectors.
+You know that rotations are *linear maps*, so we should speak in terms of matrices and vectors.

 After going through this material, the *most important* (and maybe surprising to you, or any starters) thing you should remember is: